nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/README.md

  Please refer to requirements.txt file in the **code folder** for the list of all the code dependencies and softwares required.

+# Description of folder structure and code files
 # ARIMA.ipynb
  This file includes code for the model built using ARIMA time series forecasting technique and includes all the plots explaining the model performance and model error estimates.